-Today visitors to Welwyn Roman Baths can view the remains of the small bath complex, information on the Roman approach to bathing as well as an exhibition detailing the history of the site and other relevant archaeological finds from the local area.
+Today visitors to Welwyn Roman Baths can view the remains of the small bath complex, discover information on the Roman’s elegant culture and approach to bathing and view an exhibition detailing the history of the site and other relevant archaeological finds from the local area.

 The Welwyn Hatfield Museum Service oversees the baths, along with archaeological material at the Mill Green Museum.

 It’s easiest to travel to the baths by car.
 Leave the A1(M) at Junction 6, head for the A1000 towards Welwyn and follow signs from there.
 There are no significant buildings to be seen as the museum is underground, but there is parking available on site.

 If travelling by train, the Roman Baths are situated 1.3 miles from Welwyn North Station.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.